HEYWOOD LIFTS MERRIMACK PAST NEW HAMPSHIRE IN OVERTIME, 3-2

-Freshman defenseman Jordan Heywood had a goal and two assists for the Warriors
+Freshman defenseman Jordan Heywood scores game-winner and adds two assists for Warriors

 NO. ANDOVER, Mass. - Jordan Heywood (Regina, SK) scored at 1:42 into overtime giving #11 Merrimack the 3-2 victory over #6 UNH and the weekend sweep over the Wildcats in front of a sellout crowd of 2,489 at Lawler Arena.

 Merrimack (19-5-4, 13-5-3 HEA), which moved up to tied for fourth in the Pairwise rankings, opens a home-and-home series with the University of Massachusetts next weekend beginning Friday at the Mullins Center.
 New Hampshire (17-7-4, 15-4-2 HEA) heads to Vermont for a pair of games with the Catamounts.

 On the only shot of the extra frame, Mike Collins (Boston, MA) fed Heywood on the point, who moved closer to center ice and fired a shot that slipped past the left pad of a screened Matt DiGirolamo to give the Warriors their third overtime victory of the season.

 For Heywood, it was his second goal of the season and his third point on as many goals in the victory.